 No. Coin selection only determines whether conditions are tradable.
 Profitability depends on discipline, position sizing, stop placement, and the ability to avoid overtrading.
 Even the most liquid coin will punish poor execution.

 There is no single “best” crypto for daily trading across all conditions.
 The best intraday trading coins are those with consistent liquidity, reliable volume, and repeatable intraday ranges.
-In March 2026, assets like Ethereum, Solana, Litecoin, and select DeFi tokens tend to meet these conditions more often than thin or hype driven coins.
+In April 2026, assets like Bitcoin, Ethereum, Solana, Ripple, and select memetokens tend to meet these conditions more often than thin or hype driven coins.

 The best crypto for trading in India is one that combines global liquidity with smooth local execution.
 This means the token should have strong depth on the exchange you use, tight spreads during active hours, and low slippage.
 For most Indian traders, highly liquid large caps are more practical than obscure or newly launched tokens.

-Yes, you can buy or trade crypto with as little as ₹100 on many platforms.
+Yes, you can buy or trade crypto with as little as ₹100 on WazirX.
 However, with very small capital, fees and slippage become a much larger percentage of your trade size.
 For active trading, small capital limits flexibility and makes execution efficiency more important than coin choice.

 Crypto markets are open 24×7, but that does not mean you should trade all the time.
 Most intraday traders define fixed sessions and avoid low activity hours to reduce mistakes and fatigue.
 Consistency comes from trading selective windows, not constant screen time.